Navigating a Move With a Disability

 With private insurance, you’ll need to call your insurance provider and let them know about your move and any changes to your living arrangements.
 You’ll likely need to update your policy, though rates could vary depending on if you’re working and where you’ll be moving.

 If you use state services for your disability, you’ll need to reapply for them in your new state.
-This process should be similar to what you’ve gone through before, but you should double-check with your new state government to make sure you have all the proper paperwork you need to apply.
+This process should be similar to what you’ve gone through before, but you should double-check with your new state government to ensure you have all the proper paperwork you need to apply.

 Here are some links to helpful financial resources: